Aek Rawai Seafood Restaurant

 The seafood price depends on the weight as usual.
-Expect to pay between 400 – 480 baht for a delicious steamed sea bass in sour plum sauce or a star fried sweet and sour fish.
-Stir fried crab 30 baht and King prawns depending on size 1,200 baht which is the same as at the market nearby.
+Expect to pay between 400 – 480 baht for delicious steamed sea bass in sour plum sauce or a star fried sweet and sour fish.
+Stir-fried crab 30 baht and King prawns depending on size 1,200 baht which is the same as at the market nearby.

-Aek Rawai Seafood Restaurant also serve all kinds of other Thai favorites: grilled chicken (80 baht), grilled pork (120 baht), grilled beef (150 baht)
+Aek Rawai Seafood Restaurant also serve all kinds of other Thai favourites: grilled chicken (80 baht), grilled pork (120 baht), grilled beef (150 baht)

 While service s very friendly and casual, it can be quite slow but we never really worried as this is a place for us to unwind and relax after a week of hard work.
 As you can see there is a covered area on the other side of the road and it’s not fancy…this is what a local restaurant looks like.

-So here you have it… crowded Rawai Seafood Market with no view and loud tourists, or lazy lunch by the sea with some striking views.
+So here you have it: chose between crowded Rawai Seafood Market with no view and loud tourists, or lazy lunch by the sea with some striking views.